 A Short History of Hotel de Zink

 Hotel de Zink is Palo Alto’s only homeless shelter.
-For the past 21 years twelve churches have taken turns each month providing food and shelter for 15 or so homeless men and women.
+For more than 20 years twelve churches have taken turns each month providing food and shelter for 15 or so homeless men and women.
 Every evening one church opens its doors to the homeless for the night and its congregation provides home-cooked meals for the guests.
 Night supervisors hired by Hotel de Zink’s operator, InnVision, attend to the shelter’s guests’ needs.
 Hotel de Zink shelters roughly 100 homeless each year.

 The present-day Hotel de Zink is the brainchild of Jim Burklo, the founding chairperson of the Urban Ministry of Palo Alto and a one-time Associate Minister of the First Congregational Church of Palo Alto.
 In 1987, Jim Burklo visited church shelter programs in Santa Cruz and Berkeley and began planning for a homeless shelter with the Urban Ministry of Palo Alto.
 After many community and planning committee meetings Hotel de Zink opened in May 1989 in Palo Alto.
 Programs in Mountain View and San Jose were then modeled after it.
 Hotel de Zink is one of InnVision’s Urban Ministry programs that now include the Food Closet, Breaking Bread Hot Meals and the Opportunity Center.
 Many unsung heroes, too many to list here, made these programs possible.
 InnVision assumed overall coordination after it merged with the Urban Ministry in 2002.
 In addition to the night supervisor staffing, InnVision provides the continuum of care needed to lead the shelter guests out of homelessness.
 InnVision’s donors and your contribution support these supervisory functions.